FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 1) FP&A Internships

-A financial analyst internship is a great starting place if you’re in post-secondary or a new grad considering a career move into FP&A. You’ll get an idea of what a career as an FP&A analyst will be like.
+A financial analyst internship is a great starting place for a new grad considering a career in FP&A.

-However, make sure when you’re looking and applying for an FP&A internship that it’s a financial analyst role within an FP&A team.
+However, when you’re looking for an FP&A internship, make sure that it’s a financial analyst role within an FP&A team.
 Financial analyst is a broad term that may come with varying duties depending on the company and industry.
+It’s also worth listening to the first-hand experiences of people like you.
+Students who completed internships at organizations such as American Express and Expedia talked to the top FP&A podcast, FP&A Today, about the value of internships and how they secured them, including through the “LinkedIn for college students” app called Handshake.

 FP&A Internship Salary and Salary Range

-There is a misconception that internships are unpaid.
-While there are unpaid internships, the average financial analyst internship hourly wage is between $30 and $36, according to information from Salary.com
+There is a widespread misconception that internships are always unpaid.
+While there are unpaid internships, the average financial analyst internship hourly wage is between $30 and $36, according to information from Salary.com.

 Time Spent as an FP&A Intern

-The average duration of an internship is typically four months but can be as long as 12 months.
+The average duration of an internship is four months, but it can be as long as 12 months.

 Responsibilities may include:

-• Lead the collection and consolidation of data.
+• Leading the collection and consolidation of data

-• Track and forecast revenue, expenses, profit, and cash flow by business unit or group.
+• Tracking and forecasting revenue, expenses, profit, and cash flow by business unit or group

-• Liaise with senior leadership across business units.
+• Liaising with senior leadership across business units

-• Help build monthly, quarterly, and annual budgets and forecasts for different business units and consolidate them into an enterprise-level budget.
+• Helping to build monthly, quarterly, and annual budgets and forecasts for different business units and consolidating them into an enterprise-level budget

-• Analyze financial performance and compare performance against known competitors.
+• Analyzing financial performance and comparing performance against competitors

-• Prepare variance analysis to explain why actual results differed from the plan and forecast.
+• Preparing variance analysis to explain why actual results differed from the plan and forecast

 FP&A Analyst Salary and Salary Range